Tsindwr/site/public/characters/potentials.md

 >    ***Heart:*** A creature's ability to maintain spirit in the face of dread and navigating social exchanges is represented by its Heart score.
 This score determines a player's ability to convey messages nonverbally, haggle for a better price at the bazaar, or remain unfazed in the presence of horrific otherworldly entities.
 >
 >    ***Tether:*** A creature's ability to keep ahold of their sanity and manipulate dark powers is represented by its Tether score.
 This score determines a player's ability to resist mental arcane assaults, grasp the nature of ancient dwoemers, and wield the energies of the universe.
-# The meat and potatoes of gameplay
+## The meat and potatoes of gameplay
 ###### Skills

 When a player takes an action that requires a certain amount of skill or luck, it often requires a Skill Test.
-A **Skill Test** is a [[Resolution System|Test]] associated with a particular Skill.
+A **Skill Test** is a [[resolution-system|Test]] associated with a particular Skill.
 Each Potential Score has three subcategories called Skills.
-Skill Tests are unique due to their potential for a creature to be proficient in the roll.
+Skill Tests are unique due to their potential for a creature to be [[proficiencies|proficient]] in the roll. %%  %%

-Proficiency in Skills can be achieved with class features, background features, and racial features.
-When proficient in a skill, a creature rolls 1 additional Volatility Die when testing that specific Skill.

 > [!warning]- The Rule of Narrative Ease
 > During gameplay, there are many situations where taking action may not require a test of a character's ability, and can be resolved purely narratively.
 Be sure not to bog down the narrative flow with excessive Skill Tests, and allow players to tell the story they want to build.